ElmerCSC/elmerfem/elmerice/Solvers/Documentation/XIOSOutputSolver.md

 A variable with **id="time_units** should be provided to define the units of the time step, i.e. **1y** if we are using years or **1s** for seconds.
 The time step send to xios is then the Elmer time step *dt* times the *time_units*.

 - :warning: **its is to the user responsability to check that the time step is constant and a finite fraction of the output frequency**
-- :warning: **id for the variable in the xml file should correspond to the Elmer variable name provided in the .sif file but in lower case**, i.e. in the .sif file "VarName" is case isensitive and should be referred as **id="varname"** for XIOS.
+- :warning: **id for the variable in the xml file should correspond to the Elmer variable name provided in the .sif file but in lower case**, i.e. in the .sif file "VarName" is case insensitive and should be referred as **id="varname"** for XIOS.

 ```
 <context id="elmerice">